setaman/vue-ellipse-progress/README.md

   - `in`: the progress line is inside the empty circle
   <img width="100" height="40" src="https://github.com/setaman/Bilder/blob/master/ellipse-in.png">

-   - `in-over`: the progress line is also inside the empty circle but overlap the empty circle
+   - `in-over`: the progress line is both inside the empty circle and overlaps the empty circle
   <img width="100" height="35" src="https://github.com/setaman/Bilder/blob/master/ellipse-in.over.png">

   - `out`: the progress line is outside the empty circle
   <img width="100" height="35" src="https://github.com/setaman/Bilder/blob/master/ellipse-out.png">

-  - `out-over`: the progress line is also outside the empty circle but overlap the empty circle
+  - `out-over`: the progress line is both outside the empty circle and overlaps the empty circle
   <img width="100" height="35" src="https://github.com/setaman/Bilder/blob/master/ellipse-out-over.png">

   - `bottom`: the progress line is aligned at the bottom of the empty circle